Interstate Compact on the Placement of Children (ICPC)

 All ICPC home study requests must be court ordered and the minute order must be signed by the judge.
 For ICPC home study requests made prior to disposition of the case, CSWs must consult with the ICPC coordinator, as some states will not accept pre-disposition cases.

 For adoptions, parental rights must be terminated prior to requesting an adoption home study.
-However, certain states may accept an adoption home study request prior to the termination of parental rights if there are no legal risks.
-Each pre-TPR request for the following states should be discussed with the APRD ICPC Coordinator prior to making a referral: Alaska, Arkansas, Colorado, Delaware, Idaho, Indiana, Iowa, Maine, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, Montana, New Mexico, New York, Ohio, Oregon, Pennsylvania, South Dakota, Virgin Islands, Washington, Wisconsin and Wyoming.
+However, certain states may accept an adoption home study request prior to the termination of parental rights (TPR) if there are no legal risks.
+Each pre-TPR request for the following states should be discussed with the APRD ICPC Coordinator prior to making a referral: Alaska, Arkansas, Delaware, Idaho, Maine, Maryland, Minnesota, Mississippi, Missouri, New Mexico, New York, Oregon, Pennsylvania, South Dakota, Virgin Islands, Washington, Wisconsin and Wyoming.
 All other states require TPR without exception.

-The sending state has 14 days upon receipt of the placement home study from another state to determine, based on specific contents of the report, if placement in that state is not in the best interest of the child.
+Pursuant to Section 471 of Title IV-E of the Social Security Act, the sending state has fourteen (14) calendar days upon receipt of the placement home study from another state to determine, based on specific contents of the report, if placement in that state is in the best interest of the child.
+Once the 100 A is approved and the home study and license/approval are received, the sending state has six (6) months from the date of approval to place or the approval expires.

 Placement and Retaining Jurisdiction